Lineup Magic - Captain's Reference

 The APA Manual is explicit: each player is responsible for ensuring their teammates' skill levels reflect their true ability.
 If you believe a teammate's skill level is too low, call your League Operator.
 If Local League Management determines that a player is playing below their true ability, the team can be made ineligible for Session Playoffs and subsequent Tournaments.
 Sandbagging reports must be made in writing and are kept confidential.

-automatically reminding you who's played, who you must play, and who's absent, and even warns you if you're exceeding a senior players cap!
+automatically reminding you who's played, who you must play, and who's absent, and even warns you if you're exceeding a Senior player cap!

 Match Night Running a Smooth Match Night